-If ever I am unwilling to learn from others, no matter who they are, I am failing myself.
-I’m probably being a pompous jerk too!
-That’s not good.
+If ever I’m unwilling to learn from others, no matter who they may be, I am failing myself.
+I’m also probably being a pompous jerk, and that’s certainly no fun for anyone.

-It’s a constant battle for me to keep pushing myself to learn and grow, while not allowing that growth to mislead me into thinking I’m “too cool.”
+It’s a constant battle for me to keep pushing myself to learn and grow, while not allowing that growth to mislead me into thinking I know it all.
 Only a fool allows himself to become overly confident.
 Unfortunately, sometimes I can be a fool.

 But Sometimes I’m Not as Smart as I Think

-I was spending time with my 4 year recently, engaged in a deep conversation about princesses, when she taught me a valuable lesson.
+I recall a day I was spending time with my 4 year old daughter, engaged in a deep conversation about princesses, when she taught me a valuable lesson.